Palomar (bar): History

 Owner Ricky Gomez opened the bar on April 2, 2018.
 Palomar closed temporarily on March 15, 2020, because of the COVID-19 pandemic.
 The bar served a limited menu on a rooftop patio, as of July–August 2020, and had returned to dine-in service by October.

 In January 2025, Gomez announced plans to relocate Palomar to northwest Portland's Northwest District.
 The bar began operating in the new space on March 31.
+The restaurant Vya began operating in the former Palomar space in 2026.

 Reception

 Palomar was named Bar of the Year by The Oregonian.
 In 2018, Jackson-Glidden of Eater Portland said the bar's "ambience is simply transportive" and wrote, "Palomar is the great people pleaser, serving playful blended daiquiris and house pineapple gin with the meticulous precision of a master bartender...
 The gold-flecked tables, palm tree wallpaper, and neon touches give it a breezy, fun vibe, perfect for happy hour."
-Palomar was named Bar of the Year and nominated in the Design of the Year category for the website's Eater Awards.
+Palomar was named Bar of the Year, and nominated in the Design of the Year category for the website's Eater Awards.
 In 2019, Eater Portlands Alex Frane called Palomar an "essential cocktail destination" of Portland, and the website's Ron Scott included the bar in the 2020 overview of "stellar" Caribbean food in the city.
 Palomar has been recognized among the Best U.S. Restaurant Bars on the West Coast by Tales of the Cocktail three times.
 Alex Frane included the business in Portland Monthlys 2025 list of the city's best bars.